devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 41: Equality in Flutter_

 This can be an easy thing to trip over during testing, especially when comparing States emitted by BLoCs.
 Luckily, Felix Angelov released the _Equatable_ package in 2019 [[@angelovEquatableDartPackage2019]](https://pub.dev/packages/equatable#-example-tab-).
 It's an easy way to overwrite how class equality is handled.
 If we make a class extend the _Equatable_ class, we can set the properties it is compared by.
-We do this by overwriting it's _props_ attribute.
+We do this by overwriting its _props_ attribute.
 This is used in Wisgen to make the States of the wisdom BLoC compare based on the wisdom they carry:

 ```dart
 @immutable